 We met at a singles mixer at the now defunct Michael's on the Waterfront in Boston.
-I endured a painful hour and was calling it quits, when (this is really true), across the crowded room, I saw him, and he saw me.
-I couldn't believe I was finally meeting the kind of cute, smart, funny guy that I thought didn't really exist.
+I endured a painful hour and was calling it quits, when across the crowded room, I saw David, and he saw me.
 We talked for at least five hours that night.
 When you meet the person you've been waiting for your whole life, there is a lot to catch up on.

 So it seemed like absolutely the right thing to do three-or four-weeks later, when both of us, mutually, asked each other to get married.
-When we showed up at my parent's house, an engagement ring on my finger, my father uttered a phrase that can't be printed in this paper, starting with "You've got to be..." (he came around pretty quickly, though).
-My mother, however, was beside herself with joy from the start, although later she admitted that when we told her we had something to show her, she thought we were going to bring in an exotic animal-a goat, maybe.
+When we showed up at my parent's house, an engagement ring on my finger, my father uttered a phrase that can't be printed in this paper, starting with "You've got to be bleeping me" My mother, however, was beside herself with joy from the start, although later she admitted that when we told her we had something to show her, she thought we were going to bring in an exotic animal-a goat, maybe.

 So, 30 years, June 8.
 That's a long time to be with someone and still be interested in what they have to say, but we are.
 We work together much of the time too, and haven't throttled each other yet.
 David says that something I said early in our marriage really struck a chord with him, which is that it doesn't matter how well you treat everyone else in the world if you don't treat always your spouse with kindness and consideration.
 I don't remember saying this, but am happy to take credit for it.
 And that is how he has treated me, all these years.
 He also makes me laugh until I feel sick, which is a good thing.